• Home

 Badlands National Park to Wall

-The final part of the best route through Badlands National Park is the section of the loop road up to Wall.
+The final part of the best route through Badlands National Park is the section of the Badlands Loop Road up to Wall.
 While the drive itself isn’t particularly special (particularly after you’ve seen all the incredible viewpoints along the way) you should definitely make a stop at the town of Wall, plus we saw a whole load of tiny prairie dogs on the drive!

 Wall is a small town of fewer than 1,000 inhabitants and was named for the nearby Badlands Wall, the 100-mile stretch of tiered cliffs that make up the Badlands.
 It’s most well-known for Wall Drug Store, which started originally as a small pharmacy in 1931 but is now a huge attraction – definitely stop by to go to the restaurant for a delicious hot beef sandwich smothered in gravy and finish off with a slice of cherry pie and a mug of their 50 cent coffee.